 » Properly attach and lift

-All attendees receive a Rotator training package with workbook and training DVD.
+All attendees receive a Rotator training package with workbook.

 If you score 75% or higher on your Rotator exam, you’ll be considered a certified Rotator WreckMaster.
 Your certification is good for 3 years, and you can take any Rotator course for free to refresh your skills during that 3-year period.